20th Century Studios: Disney era

-In March 2023, it was announced that Marvel Comics would be launching a Twentieth Century Studios imprint, which will release comics based on Twentieth Century franchises.
+In March 2023, it was announced that Marvel Comics would be launching a 20th Century Studios imprint, which would release comics based on 20th Century franchises.
 The first comic under the label would be a Planet of the Apes comic.

 On February 26, 2024, Walt Disney Pictures announced the immediate departure of its president, Sean Bailey, with Searchlight Pictures president David Greenbaum assuming his position.
-Greenbaum will lead Walt Disney Pictures and co-lead Twentieth Century with Steve Asbell as president.
+Greenbaum would lead Walt Disney Pictures and co-lead 20th Century with Steve Asbell as president.

 In April 2025, Disney announced that it would not renew its lease with Fox Corporation and that it would vacate the Fox Studio Lot in Century City at the end of 2025.
-As a result, Twentieth Century will relocate to the Walt Disney Studios in Burbank.
+As a result, 20th Century relocated to the Walt Disney Studios in Burbank.

 Television division

 20th Television is the television production division of 20th Century Studios.
 It was known as 20th Century Fox Television until it adopted the 20th Television name in 2020.
-The 20th Television name was already in use prior to 2020, as the original 20th Television was the studio's television syndication division until it was folded into Disney-ABC Domestic Television in 2020.
+The 20th Television name was already in use prior to 2020, as the original 20th Television was the studio's television syndication division until it was folded into Disney–ABC Domestic Television in 2020.

 During the mid-1950s, feature films were released to television in the hope that they would broaden sponsorship and help the distribution of network programs.
 Blocks of one-hour programming of feature films to national sponsors on 128 stations were organized by 20th Century Fox and National Telefilm Associates.
 20th Century Fox received 50% interest in the NTA Film Network after it sold its library to National Telefilm Associates.
 This gave 90 minutes of cleared time a week and syndicated feature films (under the package title "Premiere Performance") to 110 non-interconnected stations for sale to national sponsors.